 Youth and Pony Racing

-The NSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.
+The TGSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.

-In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the NSF.
-With the guidance of U.S. Pony Racing to spearhead the initiatives, the NSF is helping junior racing gain increased popularity in the USA.
+In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the TGSF.
+With the guidance of U.S. Pony Racing to spearhead the initiatives, the TGSF is helping junior racing gain increased popularity in the USA.

 Your financial support helps pay for youth steeplechase camps, domestic and international trips for young amateur riders, the sponsorship of some races such as the Pennsylvania Junior Hunt Cup and the promotion of junior and pony racing at key events, including the Maryland Horse Expo.

 More can be done with your continued gifts and guidance.
 Together, you can help junior and pony racing grow in the areas where it is already established and expand into other geographical areas.